NASM Certified Personal Trainer Exam – Introduction

 - athletic performance

-And now you know why the NASM CPT Exam places so much emphasis on knowing the most common muscle imbalances and how to correct them.
+And now you know why the NASM OPT Model places so much emphasis on knowing the most common muscle imbalances as well as the stabilization and balance training exercises to correct them.

 NASM speaks of seven specific fitness assessments: